Best supermarket cashback apps

 How do supermarket cashback apps work?

-If you're familiar with online cashback you'll know roughly how the process works.
-To claim cash back online, you head to a cashback website and use their link to buy a product.
-The cashback site tracks the sale and then reimburses you a percentage of that sale back to your bank account.
+If you're familiar with online cashback, you'll roughly know how the process works.
+You head to a cashback website, use their link to buy a product and they'll track the purchase.
+Afterwards, they'll reimburse you a percentage of the sale to your account.
 Simple, right?

-Using supermarket cashback apps works in pretty much the same way, but with one major perk - in some cases you can be reimbursed 100% of the cost of your purchase, so you essentially get something for free.
+Supermarket cashback apps work in a similar way.
+However, they have one major perk: in some cases, you can be reimbursed 100% of the cost of your purchase.
+So, you can essentially get something for free.

-- Head to the nearest participating store and purchase the items (keep the receipt)
+- Head to the nearest participating store and purchase the items (making sure to keep the receipt)

-- Scan the receipt and the items using the cashback app
+- Scan the receipt and, if necessary, the barcodes using the cashback app

 - Wait for your cashback to track (this can take up to a week)

-We've found deals on a huge array of different foods, but the offers are mainly on products from brands which are new to the market, or new products from well-established brands.
+We've found deals on a huge array of different foods.
+However, the offers are mainly on products from brands that are new to the market, or new products from well-established brands.